Brandon Moreno

-Brandon Carrillo Moreno (born December 7, 1993) is a Mexican professional mixed martial artist.
-He currently competes in the Flyweight division in the Ultimate Fighting Championship (UFC), where he is the current and two-time UFC Flyweight Champion.
+Brandon Moreno Carrillo (born December 7, 1993) is a Mexican professional mixed martial artist.
+He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC), where he is the former two-time UFC Flyweight Champion and the first Mexican to win a UFC championship.
 A professional since 2011, Moreno also competed for the Legacy Fighting Alliance, where he was the Legacy Fighting Alliance Flyweight Champion.
-As of March 7, 2023, he is #10 in the UFC men's pound-for-pound rankings.
+As of February 27, 2024, he is #2 in the UFC flyweight rankings.